 Near laundry washing machines or dishwashers

-Do not place smoke alarms in a garage but use a heat alarm.
+Do not place smoke alarms in a garage but do use a heat alarm.
 It is recommended that smoke alarms be installed in rooms that have shared doors, walls or floors with the garage.

 Note that garages are usually not heated or cooled, the actual temperatures in a garage may be above or below the temperature range that the alarm has been designed for.
 The smoke from cars exhaust fumes may also cause nuisance tripping or damage the sensors of the smoke alarm.